Onheiron/foRml/README.md

         </form>

-- Configure your DB editing the php/config.xml file with hostname, user, password / DB name, Table name
+- Configure your DB editing the config.xml file with hostname, user, password / DB name, Table name

 - Here you go!
 On submitting your form a new .xml file will be created in the xml/ directory and a row will be added to your DB with those datas you specified as important with the data-base="..." attribute where "value"